-In the earlier rounds of data collection, people's fear of contracting the virus at the health facility clearly influenced their decision making process.
-In Dhaka (Bangladesh) one woman explained how "many do not go to the hospital for fear of getting sick" similarly, a man in Chattogram highlighted how he did not take his daughter for her vaccinations in June "for fear of Corona".
-In July, in Sierra Leone, one man in Tonkolili highlighted how a sick relative had refused to go to the hospital fearing "he will contract the Covid-19 in the hospital".
+In June and July, responses clearly showed a widespread fear of contracting the virus at the health facility, influencing people's decision-making.
+At this time one woman in Dhaka (Bangladesh) explained how "many do not go to the hospital for fear of getting sick" similarly, a man in Chattogram highlighted how he did not take his daughter for her vaccinations in June "for fear of Corona".
+In Sierra Leone, one man in Tonkolili told of how a sick relative had refused to go to the hospital fearing "he will contract the Covid-19 in the hospital".
 A woman in the same area described how "the lockdown affected my ANC [ante-natal care] visit.
 I was supposed to visit the hospital at that time but because of the lockdown I was unable to go".
 In Somalia one person described how "we don't go for treatment at the hospitals because we got scared.
 Everyone is telling us that coronavirus can be transmitted by touch and it's everywhere, for example at doors, windows, chairs, table, everywhere, so this made us avoid going to hospitals, if you are sick then one takes a pain reliever to get better".

-If you stay at home fearing Corona, your suffering only increases; the doctors in the hospital are seeing patients regularly, now the tendency of suspecting any patients as corona patients has gone.
+"If you stay at home fearing Corona, your suffering only increases; the doctors in the hospital are seeing patients regularly, now the tendency of suspecting any patients as corona patients has gone."